-ESG SCOPE GOAL TIME HORIZON COMMENT E Portfolio decarbonisation 2021 Analysis of the environmental performance of buildings, technical and economic evaluation of possible areas for improvement in relation to EU de-carbonisation objectives.
-Reduce portfolio emissions and consumption 2021-2022 Definition of the portfolio de-carbonisation plan.
-From 2022 onwards Monitoring and reporting of the results obtained.
+ESG SCOPE GOAL TIME HORIZON COMMENT Portfolio decarbonisation Reduce portfolio emissions and consumption 2021 Analysis of the environmental performance of buildings, technical and economic evaluation of possible areas for improvement in relation to EU de-carbonisation objectives. Е 2021-2022 Definition of the portfolio de-carbonisation plan.
+C From 2022 onwards Monitoring and reporting of the results obtained.
 Certification of buildings Application of sustainability certifications in portfolio properties.
 Timing related to the process of renovating buildings Application of LEED and WELL sustainability certifications in buildings undergoing redevelopment or new construction.
 S Stakeholder engagement Reduction of consumption and emissions 2021-2022 Meetings with the main tenants of the properties to analyze the ESG performance of the properties and to identify potential interventions for the reduction of environmental impacts.
-G Transparency in Annual financial report, sustainability and Corporate n.m.
-Maintain EPRA's Gold Award for Financial and Sustainability Report for the Year 2020. governance Governance Report 2023 Application of TCFD recommendations in the annual reporting.
+C Transparency in Annual financial report, n.m.
+Maintain EPRA's Gold Award for Financial and Sustainability Report for the Year 2020.
+G governance sustainability and Corporate Governance Report 2023 Application of TCFD recommendations in the annual reporting.